valentinp72/valentinp72/content/posts/fairseq-sequence-generation/index.md

 +++

-title = "Notes: How does sequence generation works in Fairseq/Espresso?" date = "2021-01-14"
+title = ":books: Notes: How does sequence generation works in Fairseq/Espresso?" date = "2021-01-14" lastmod = "2021-01-14"
-lastmod = "2021-01-14"
+tags = ['notes']
 +++

 [Fairseq](https://github.com/pytorch/fairseq) is a "sequence sequence modeling toolkit written in [PyTorch](http://pytorch.org/) that allows researchers and developers to train custom models for translation, summarization, language modeling and other text generation tasks".
 I will try to explain how fairesq generates sequences with a Language Model while using a beam search algorithm.